This is a script for a presentation on UtahJS Conf.

 Research: Gen AI Makes People More Productive—and Less Motivated

 This wasn’t the only thing that I found.
-In a different study by Harvard Business Review, they found that long term use of AI for productivity gains might make workers less motivated for work.
+In a different study by Harvard Business Review, they found that long term use of AI might make workers less motivated for work.
 This study took a group of workers and found that while they were initially more productive, in the long run the worker would lose interest in the work that they were doing.
 Humans generate interest in their work by solving problems, and if AI is solving all the problems humans could get bored.
 [7] [8] [9]

 The Impact of AI on Developer Productivity: Evidence from GitHub Copilot

 This study also found a catch that they did not quantify.
 They did not measure code quality while using AI technology, and they did not find if a software engineer or an AI bot wrote better code.
-This study suggested that further studies should follow up measuring the impact of code quality.
+This study suggested that further studies should follow up measuring code quality.
 [11] [12]

 The Effects of Generative AI on High-Skilled Work: Evidence from Three Field Experiments with Software Developers